SW8-Mobility/hast_qgis_plugin/README.md

 # hast_qgis_plugin
-Repository for all of the code that makes up the egis plugin for Hastighedskort Studie (HAST)
+Repository for all of the code that makes up the qgis plugin for Hastighedskort Studie (HAST)